myreadings1/ECE211_Prog_III_25_26/README.md

 - HW4: Due on (Oct 27th,2025)
    - Write a code program that uses C structures to hold students data (10 students).
 Your program should read students data from user input.
 Then, use functions to write C structures to a C file.
 You should try the following: (1) Try both types of file: text and binary, (2) Create C structures at run time using dynamic memory allocation, and (3) Use C files to store students data.
  - HW5 Due on (Nov 1st,2025): Note there are links (at the bottom of this website) which contain useful C code that helps students to address this homework.
-     - Write a C code program that implement a stack data structure.
+     - Write a C code program that implements a stack data structure.
 The basic operations you should include: createStack(), Push(), Pop(), stackSize(), PrintStack().
-     - Write a C code program that implement a queue data structure.
+     - Write a C code program that implements a queue data structure.
 The basic operations you should include: createQueue(), EnQueue(), DeQueue(), QueueSize(), PrintQueue();
-     - Write a C code program that implement a linked list data structure.
+     - Write a C code program that implements a linked list data structure.
 The basic operations you should include: AddNode(), DeleteNode(), LinkedListSize(), FindElement();
-     - Write a C code program that create a linked list data structure name it (List1).
+     - Write a C code program that creates a linked list data structure name it (List1).
 Then, write a C code to reverse List1 in a new linked list (List2).
 For example, List1 = 2,7,9,12,17.
 List2 should be: 17,12,9,7,2.
      - Write a C code program that reverses an array of characters using stack data structure.
 For example for the array A: b,y,u,r,p.
 The reverse is B: p,r,u,y,b.